julianoBRL/julianoBRL/README.md

 ### Hi, I'm Juliano Lira

-I am a student, developer, self-taught and curious about everything about technology.
+I'm a student, developer, self-taught and curious about everything about technology.

 - :school: I am currently studying Computer Engineering at ENIAC and English at CNA.
 - 🌱 I’m currently learning Laravel and React-Native.